Eco Investor February 2020

+With hindsight, there is only one thing I would do differently if I were doing it now.
 The insulating glass on the back doors was installed to retain heat in winter so the dining area was warmer on cold days.
 We think it has been of only marginal benefit.
 I measured only about a 1.5 degree improvement.
 In hindsight we may have been better off to have chosen the more expensive option of double glazing.

-The other maybe is the $5,600 we spent on the solar hot water system.
-If I was doing it now I would use that money to first add more solar panels to our roof.
 Our 14 solar panels have been a great investment, and as we now have the electric car I feel a few more would be money well spent.

 So the next step I am look at is adding some more solar panels.
 I have worked out how to add at least four and possibly five.
 We have 325 watt panels so another four or five will bring our 4.55 kilowatt system to 5.85 or 6.175 kilowatts capacity.
 A few years ago that was not possible on our wiggly east-west roof.

 The idea of a home battery is in the maybe-one-day zone.
 There is a role for a battery to cut into our evening and winter grid draw in particular.
 But we have reduced our power bill by so much that battery costs will have to come down a lot more to make it worthwhile.
 So I am in watch-that-space mode.

 Further out, a wish-list item is installing double-glazed windows, but we have enough windows for the cost to make that seem unlikely.